cXense/cx-java-sdk/README.md

 # cx-java-sdk

+Note that this API is currently experimental and not supported by Cxense.
+A fully supported version might be released in the future.

 ## Features

 The *Cxense Java SDK* enables Java developers to easily work with the Cxense APIs.
 You can get